Bryan Brown: Production work

 Brown's production company made the series Twisted Tales and Two Twisted (similar to Alfred Hitchcock Presents).
 The second series had an additional twist: both stories in each episode were connected in some way, and the audience was invited to try to spot the connection.

 Honours and awards

 Brown was inducted into the Logie Hall of Fame in 1989.
 He received the Australian Film Institute Award for Best Actor in a Supporting Role for Breaker Morant (1980) and for Two Hands (1999).
+In 2024, Brown was nominated and won a Logie for Best Supporting Actor for his work in Boy Swallows Universe..

 In June 2005, Brown was made a Member of the Order of Australia "for service to the community through a range of charitable organisations committed to providing assistance and support to families and young people and to the Australian film and television industry."

 The Bryan Brown Theatre & Function Centre in Bankstown, Sydney, was named after him in 2013.
 He won Longford Lyell Award at the AACTA Awards in 2018.